koizachek/koizachek/README.md

 - Hello, D.K. here – technology foresight and computer science student and post-graduate researcher.
 - Interested in NLP and Human-Computer-Interaction
-- Using Python (and R if i have to) for data analysis
+- Using Python for data analysis
 - Learning C++ because one day, I'll do some VR Development

 <!---